 The directory proxy server allows you to configure the log rotation policy for the directory proxy server.
-When the rotation limits are reached, the directory proxy server rotates the current log and starts a new log.
-You can select the following parameters:
+When any rotation limit is reached, the directory proxy server rotates the current log and starts a new log.
+You can configure the following types of log rotation policy

-- Time Limit Rotation Policy.
-Rotates the log based on the length of time since the last rotation.
-Default implementations are provided for rotation every 24 hours and every 7 days. - Fixed Time Rotation Policy.
+• Fixed Time Log Rotation Policy.
 Rotates the logs every day at a specified time (based on 24-hour time).
-The default time is 2359. - Size Limit Rotation Policy.
+The default time is 2359.

+- Never Rotate Log Rotation Policy.
+Never rotates log files.
+Use this option with caution, as it can allow log files to grow without bound and fill up all available disk space. - Size Limit Log Rotation Policy.
 Rotates the logs when the file reaches the maximum size for each log.
-The default size limit is 100 megabytes.
+The default size limit is 100 megabytes. - Time Limit Log Rotation Policy.
+Rotates the log based on the length of time since the last rotation.
+Default implementations are provided for rotation every 24 hours and every 7 days.